timliang4/2048/README.md

 2048 Game
 =========

-Built with Java Swing library.
+Built with the Java Swing library.

 In order to play the game, download the `Code.jar` file and run `java -jar Code.jar` in your terminal.
 Ensure you have at least Java 1.1 installed.